In 2022, tuition for full-time Notre Dame students was $62,186 a year.

 Now that we have a sense of the total estimated costs for Notre Dame students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 The average amount of financial aid received by a full-time first year student with demonstrated need at Notre Dame was $59,110 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Notre Dame seem more manageable.

 |Estimated Net Cost for Full-Time Students|

 What will attending Notre Dame really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Notre Dame's net cost calculator on their website.